-During the nine months ended February 28, 2017, the Company completed a non-brokered private placement consisting of 6,325,000 units and 692,311 flow through shares for gross proceeds of \$722,500.
+During the year ended May 31, 2017, the Company completed a non-brokered private placement consisting of 6,325,000 units and 692,311 flow-through shares for gross proceeds of \$722,500.
 The flow through shares were issued at a price of \$0.13 per share.
 Each unit was issued at a price of \$0.10 per unit and consisted of one share and one-half warrant.
 Each whole warrant will entitle the holder to acquire one share in the Company at a price of \$0.20 per share, subject to an accelerated exercise provision if the Company trades at or above \$0.50 for 10 or more consecutive days.
 The Company allocated \$20,769 of the proceeds to the deferred premium liability and the remaining \$701,731 was allocated to share capital.
-In connection with the private placement the Company paid costs of \$8,352, finders' fees consisting of 119,271shares, cash payments of \$12,166 and 55,650 finders' warrants.
+In connection with the private placement the Company paid costs of \$8,952, finders' fees consisting of 119,271shares, cash payments of \$12,166 and 55,650 finders' warrants.
 The finders' warrants have the same terms as the warrants issued under the financing.

-At February 28, 2017, the Company had incurred \$90,000 in qualifying exploration expenses related to this financing and has filed documents with the tax authorities renouncing \$90,000 in Canadian Exploration Expenses to its investors under the look back rules in accordance with the flow through financing agreement.
-Accordingly, the \$20,769 deferred premium liability has been credited to operations as other income on deferred premium
+At May 31, 2017, the Company had incurred \$90,000 in qualifying exploration expenses related to this financing and has filed documents with the tax authorities renouncing \$90,000 in Canadian Exploration Expenses to its investors under the look back rules in accordance with the flow through financing agreement.
+Accordingly, the \$20,769 premium paid by investors for flow through shares has been credited to operations as other income on deferred premium